 Your logo is often considered the most important and integral component of your brand.
 A good logo becomes the face of your company, makes your business standout among your competitors and, hopefully, is easily remembered.

 So when does a good logo go bad?
 Considering the investment to incorporate your logo into collateral, digital, social, video and print, a decision to update or revise a logo is not a simple one.
-Here’s are three questions to ask yourself if a new logo is called for:
+Here are three questions to ask yourself if it’s time for a new logo:

 Does your logo represent what the business or product is about now?

 With start-up brands and companies, a logo gets created months or years before the brand’s unique qualities and attributes are discovered.
 The logo should communicate your company’s current mission while convincing prospects to try your products or services.
 You don’t want your logo signaling yesterday’s business plan.
 The unveiling of a new or even modified rebranded logo clearly announces a new focus.

 In an era of vector files, it is amazing when a logo doesn’t scale, reproduce in various formats or have the flexibility to work within the constraints of social profiles.
 It’s disheartening to see your logo easily corrupted by a vendor with the good intention to ‘fix it’ versus referring to your thoughtful style guide.
 If your time is spent corralling a logo repeatedly, investment in a new logo will be worthwhile in time and frustration savings alone.

 Here are two logo samples representing Before and After.